josmar-crwdstffng/angular/aio/content/guide/dependency-injection.md

 ## Using services in other services

 When a service depends on another service, follow the same pattern as injecting into a component.
-In the following example `HeroService` depends on a `Logger` service to report its activities.
+In the following example `HeroService` depends on a `Logger` service to report the associated activities.

 First, import the `Logger` service.
 Next, inject the `Logger` service in the `HeroService` `constructor()` by specifying `private logger: Logger` within the parentheses.